 Fira de Nadal

-The Fira de Nadal is also a popular Christmas market for tourists and locals alike.
+The Fira de Nadal is also a famous Christmas market for tourists and locals alike.
 With its proximity to the popular Sagrada Família, this is hardly surprising.
 The highlight of this small Christmas market is the sale of (small) Christmas trees.

-This Christmas market feels far less touristy than the Fira de Santa Llùcia and is therefore particularly popular with the locals.
+This Christmas market feels far less touristy than the Fira de Santa Llùcia and is, therefore, particularly popular with the locals.

 Fira de Nadal de Port Vell

 Let’s go on with the newest Christmas market in Barcelona because it has only recently been possible to visit this market at Christmas time.
-This Christmas market is modeled on other European Christmas markets and therefore has a slightly different atmosphere than the two Christmas markets just presented.
+This Christmas market is modeled on other European Christmas markets and therefore has a slightly different atmosphere than the two just presented.

 As the name suggests, this Christmas market is located on the Plaça del Portal de la Pau at the Old Port (Port Vell).
 Apart from the fact that the huts here were made more in Central European style, the market itself looks even more Christmassy than the other two.
 In addition to a giant illuminated Christmas tree, there is a carousel and an illuminated Ferris wheel.